Ayushdev-a1/SIH/README.md

-# SIH
-This repository for smart India hackathon .
 Virtual Workout Training Application

 Overview
 This project is a web and mobile application designed for virtual workout training.
-The application offers AI-powered real-time feedback on exercise form and technique, a streak-based achievement system, and a vibrant community section where users can share their progress and interact with others.
+It provides AI-powered real-time feedback on exercise form and technique, a streak-based achievement system, and a community section where users can share their progress and interact with others.

 Features
 User Accounts: Create and manage accounts.